 Prior to founding Pembroke Philanthropy Advisors, Daphne served as program officer for the 1957 Charity Foundation, a private family foundation.
 She previously served as trustee and chair for the Valentine Foundation and was a founding member of the Valentine Foundation's Visionary Leadership Fund, an endowment dedicated to strengthening the organizations that improve the lives of women and girls in the Greater Philadelphia region.
 She additionally served as executive director of SEI Investments' donor advised fund, The SEI Giving FundTM.

 Martha E. Morse, Senior Analyst, brings experience in grant making and governance to Pembroke's clients.
 She is a Harvard Law School graduate, and previously practiced as a corporate attorney, specializing in securities law and mergers and acquisitions.
-Ms. Morse serves as the Executive Director of the Edna G. Kynett Memorial Foundation and sits on the boards of The Breakthrough Collaborative and the Acorn Club and also on the Grants Committee of the Philadelphia Bar Foundation.
-She has served on various additional non-profit boards, including The Agnes Irwin School, Living Beyond Breast Cancer and The Valentine Foundation, and was a founding member of the Valentine Foundation's Visionary Leadership Fund.
+Ms. Morse serves as the Executive Director of the Edna G. Kynett Memorial Foundation and sits on the boards of The Pennsylvania Innocence Project and Community Volunteers in Medicine and also on the Grants Committee of the Philadelphia Bar Foundation.
+She has served on various additional non-profit boards, including The Agnes Irwin School, Living Beyond Breast Cancer, the Breakthrough Collaborative, the Acorn Club, and The Valentine Foundation, and was a founding member of the Valentine Foundation's Visionary Leadership Fund.

 Sue Hone brings experience from both the nonprofit and investment management industry.
 Prior to joining Pembroke, she was a Program Coordinator with Home of the Sparrow where she managed several programs and was also responsible for the program administration, reporting and data collection.
 She also served on the Board of Directors for Wings for Success.
 Prior to working in the nonprofit sector, she spent 15+ years with Morgan Stanley Investment Management in client service.
 Her clients were primarily foundations, endowments and pension plans.
 She holds a degree in Economics from Fairfield University and holds a certificate in Principles of Fundraising from Villanova University in collaboration with the Association of Fundraising Professionals (AFP).